brochure describes the flood

 which will be useful for understanding Flood Warnings and River Height

 Bulletins issued by the Bureau's Flood Warning Centre during periods of

 high rainfall and flooding.

 The Warrego River catchment is located in south west Queensland and north west New South Wales and covers an area of approximately 65,000 square kilometres.
 The upper Warrego consists of a number of tributary rivers including the Nive, Ward and Langlo Rivers which join the main stream above and below Charleville.
 Major towns located on the Warrego are Augathella, Charleville, Wyandra and Cunnamulla.
 Cunnamulla township has a levee constructed around the town for flood protection to at least 10.5 metres on the flood gauge.
-The other towns have no form of flood mitigation and can suffer severe flooding, such as occurred in April 1990 at Charleville and Augathella.
-This was the record flood for these areas and caused extensive inundation of the towns and rural lands along the length of the river system.
+More recently the Murweh Shire Council constructed a large levee system and creek diversion of Bradley's Gully in Charleville which protected the town from the 2012 flood event.

 The Warrego River has a well documented history of flooding with records of the larger floods dating back to 1910.
 The figures below shows the significant flood peaks which have occurred at Charleville and Cunnamulla since records began.